SamuelTribeUK/3D-Game-of-Life/README.md

 # 3D-Game-of-Life version 1.0
 A Web-Based 3D Implementation of John Conway’s Game of Life Cellular Automaton (Final Year Project) This is the git repository for my final year university project.
 This project aims to create a web-based 3D version of the game of life cellular automaton (https://www.conwaylife.com/)
 This version allows users to create custom grid sizes and game speeds, stop and start the game, and step through a single iteration.
 Notifications are displayed using toastify-js when settings are invalid or if the settings might cause lag.
+At the moment, cell starting conditions are random, this is the next big feature to be introduced in version 2.0.

 ## How to deploy to the webserver
 After the new configuration changes and new files added in wip-core-server, the project can now be deployed to a web server.
 For this project, I am using an IONOS VPS running Ubuntu 20.04, I use Nginx configured to use port 3000 as this is the node application port for my project and it is fully configured with SSL and a domain (gol.samueltribe.com).